Evidlo/passhole/MANUAL.rst

   Specify location to cache password with gpg-agent, where *PATH* is a location on the filesystem.
 No effect if --database is not given.

 \-\-no-password
   Don't prompt for a password when accessing or modifying the database.
 No effect if --database is not given.

 \-\-gpgkey FINGERPRINT
   Specify GPG key to use when caching password, where *FINGERPRINT* is the fingerprint of the GPG key. *passhole* defaults to the first key in the keychain.
 Use 'gpg --list-keys --fingerprint' to get a list of keys and their fingerprints.
 No effect if --database is not given.

+\-\-config PATH
+  Specify path to config.

 \-v, \-\-version
   Print out version information.